pattonsgirl/CEG2350/docs/index.md

 Attendance will not be taken for this course.
 This is an in-person course, and you are expected to attend all sessions.
 If you need to miss a class for illness or other personal reasons, it is your responsibility to catch up on topics and practice activities.

 Access to an archive of course lectures from Spring 2023 is given via Content -> Course Video Archive -> Panopto - Spring 2023 Videos w/ Captions.
 The videos are captioned and searchable for specific content.
 The videos can be used for additional review or more practice exercises.
+The videos are not a subsitute for regular attendance.

 ### Assignment \ Quiz \ Exam Policy:

 Students are responsible for keeping up with due dates.
 Specific dates are given in the Dropbox and Quizzes & Exams sections of Pilot.

-All labs must be submitted via the Dropbox on Pilot.
-Be sure you upload the files and then click submit.
+URLs to lab work must be submitted via the Dropbox on Pilot.
+Be sure insert your link into the text field and then click submit.
 If you do not receive an email confirmation, then your work was not properly submitted.
 Be sure to allow enough time to submit your work before the Dropbox closes.
 Personal computer issues/loss of data/not allowing enough upload time are not valid justifications to merit an extension of the deadline.

 Exams will be given in person.
 Quizzes will be available online and may be taken outside of class.
 Dates for both will be announced with ample time.
 If the student requires any change / extension they are responsible for notifying the instructor as soon as possible.

 Approximately every two weeks, the instructor and / or teaching assistants will connect to your AWS lab environment to check that you are making progress towards the work stated in the lab instructions.
-If your lab environment lacks evidence of such progress, it will result in a meeting with the instructor to determine an appropriate plan of action.
+If your lab environment lacks evidence of such progress, it will result in a meeting with the instructor to determine an appropriate plan of action [see Grading](#grading).

 ### Late Policy: